 This is the construction of the parallel conveyors for the transfer of the polyhalite from the materials handling facility to the quay.
+Reference to two parallel conveyors in a single housing has been added in the second draft DCO as requested by Bond Dickinson in its representations on behalf of Sabic/Huntsman/DEA.
 The conveyor will be constructed along one of the routes between points shown on the Works Plans as A-B-C (known as the northern route) or points A-B-D (known as the southern route).
 At this time the southern route is the Applicant's preferred option because it will require the fewest components and fewer transfer towers (since it is a straighter route to the quay).
 This would result in reduced construction and operational costs and a higher quality product (because fewer transfer towers will reduce the impact of product degradation as the pelletised potash changes direction and level).

 Work is continuing in relation to any potential constraints to the southern route.
-As soon as these have been fully understood (which may not be until intrusive ground investigation surveys can be done) the final route will be determined.
+As soon as these have been fully understood (which may not be until intrusive ground investigation surveys can be done) the final route will be determined and notified.